 Likewise, posting all about your products and promotional offers do not necessarily convince people.
 It turns them off.
 Selling to them all the time is not the best way to connect to them.
 How can you make your audience trust you when they feel you are just there to get something from them?

 There is this 80-20 rule which means 80% of your post should be about your followers and 20% about you.
 The 80% should focus on how you can connect and how your product would make their life, or process, better.

-You can be regarded as a credible resource in your field when you share write-ups, studies, and tips that are solutions to your customers’ problem.
+You can be regarded as a credible resource in your field when you share write-ups, studies, and tips that solves your customers’ problem.

-Staying active in social media and being a credible resource are ways to build online authority.
+Staying active in social media and being a reliable resource are ways to build online authority.
 And when you are one, social media users run to you and not away from you.

 Social marketing is not an art.
 No, a successful social marketing is the right blend of preparation, research, and tactics.
 Know what you can and use it.

 Still feeling a bit lost?
 Stop over and let us know if you need directions on how to grow your engagement, web traffic, and leads!